openstack-archive/fuel-library/deployment/puppet/ceph/README.md

 Status
 ------

-Originally developped and tested on Ubuntu 12.04 LTS (Precise Pangolin), targetting the Ceph 0.61 (Cuttlefish) release:

-* Ubuntu 12.04.2 LTS
-* Puppet 3.2.2
-* Ceph 0.61.7

-**Ubuntu support is currently broken but will be back soon**

-Currently working on CentOS 6.4 with Ceph 0.61:
+Currently working with Ceph 0.61:

+Developed and tested with:

-* CentOS 6.4
+* CentOS 6.4, Ubuntu 12.04
 * Puppet 2.7.19
 * Ceph 0.61.8